-I am an artist and academic who draws on the material and semantic conventions of textile; using these as a point of departure for an artistic practice that variously takes the form of wall based objects, sculpture and installation.
+I am an artist and academic who draws on the material and semantic conventions of textile and the multiple, complex and often contradictory socio-historical (inter)cultural discourses and critical debates with which the medium is entangled.
+These provide a point of departure for an expanded artistic practice that variously takes the form of wall based objects, sculpture and installation.
 My practice, research and teaching experience, however, extends beyond the specificity of textile and is concerned more broadly with a material sensibility within contemporary fine art practice.
-Of central concern is material agency and the affective dimension of the aesthetic experience.
-I am particularly interested in the way that a material aesthetic opens up our sensuously bound encounter with the world and how the affective intensity of this encounter opens up a productively indeterminate space where boundaries become blurred and meaning is unable to settle.
+I am particularly interested in the ‘productive indeterminacy’ that arises between the affective and conceptual dimensions of aesthetic experience and the tension between subjective and material agency that this gives rise to.

 Department of Art and Design